com-480-data-visualization/Fam/README.md

 **10% of the final grade**

-This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
-Please, fill the following sections about your project.

-*(max.
-2000 characters per section)*

 ### Dataset

 > For this project, we will explore the Historical Space Launch Data from Hugging Face's dataset repository, specifically the Historical Space Launches 1957-2039 dataset.
 This dataset provides detailed information about space missions, including launch names, dates, providers, rocket names, and launch pad locations.
-Additionally, we may supplement this data with other datasets, such as key historical events from publicly available sources, to gain a deeper understanding of the dynamics of the Space Race and its connections to broader geopolitical events.
+The data on Hugging Face was originally scraped from "https://spacelaunchnow.me" some time ago.
+As a next step, we may consider scraping the site ourselves to obtain the latest launch data.
+Additionally, we may supplement this dataset with other sources, such as key historical events, to better understand the dynamics of the Space Race and its connections to broader geopolitical events.

 ### Problematic

-> We aim to visualize the evolution of space exploration from 1957 to 2039, focusing on how space missions correlate with key geopolitical events, particularly during the Cold War.
-By analyzing the frequency and distribution of space launches, we will explore the impact of the Space Race on global politics.
-Our target audience includes history enthusiasts, space exploration fans, and researchers interested in understanding the connection between space exploration and political dynamics.
+> We aim to visualize the evolution of space exploration from 1957 to 2039, highlighting how space missions correlate with key geopolitical events.
+By analyzing launch frequencies, agency activity, and geospatial launch patterns, we will create an interactive visualization of the Space Race.
+Our focus includes launch trends over time, agency comparisons, mapping launch sites, and mission success rates.
+The target audience includes anyone interested in the history and development of space exploration.

 ### Exploratory Data Analysis